tiffanymonroe/wdi-remote-gizmo/unit_4/w10d01/instructor_notes/morning.md

 ```
 > undefined local variable or method `outside'

-This also means we must pass a method into a method

-**Methods are available to each other in any order**
+**Methods are not scaoped to variables like in JS.
+Methods are available to each other in any order.**

 ```ruby
 def add_words input